l33tdaima/l33tdaima/p993e/README.md

 # 993. Cousins in Binary Tree (Easy)

+Given the `root` of a binary tree with unique values and the values of two different nodes of the tree `x` and `y`, return `true` if the nodes corresponding to the values `x` and `y` in the tree are _cousins_, or `false` otherwise.

+Two nodes of a binary tree are _cousins_ if they have the same depth with different parents.

-In a binary tree, the root node is at depth 0, and children of each depth k node are at depth k+1.
+Note that in a binary tree, the root node is at the depth `0`, and children of each depth `k` node are at the depth `k + 1`.

-Two nodes of a binary tree are cousins if they have the same depth, but have different parents.

-We are given the root of a binary tree with unique values, and the values x and y of two different nodes in the tree.

-Return true if and only if the nodes corresponding to the values x and y are cousins.

 ### Example 1:

 ```
         1
       /   \